java-wanted/jupik/08-multithreading/MULTITHREADING.md

   decrement it the same number of times on an other one in parallel

 - The result value MUST BE zero

+### Interview about Concurrency

+The following questions MUST BE answered to be hired on a position of Junior Java Plus Plus programmer:

+- What is multithreading?

+  To answer that it is ability to perform several jobs on multiple tasks is wrong.
+  It seams that it is right to point that multithreading is the ability to perform several tasks as a single process.
+So that, this tasks shares some resources without usage of IPC mechanisms.

+- Is it possible to stop a thread after it starts?
+If so, what are the methods?

+  It is just wrong to specify the interrupt operation.
+It just sets a flag that the thread should terminate.
+Moreover, the answer is no in general.
+On \*nix, it could be required to send a signal to the task.

+- Why stopping a task with the stop operation is not recommended?

+  It is wrong to answer that it does not left the task to terminate gracefully.
+  In contrast, it is not recommended to write tasks that will not stop themselves after the interrupt operation called.

+- What happens after the operation interrupt has been called?
+Why this method is safer that others?

+  It is wrong to answer that this method is safer because it does not stop a task actually.
+At the first, the meaning of the word safer MUST BE considered.

+- What does the join operation?

+- How to get a reference on the main thread?

+  It is not correct to mention the operation *currentThread*.
+In Java, the main thread is a task on which the operation main is executed.
+Although, it seams to be wrong if a task depends on such a reference.

+- Why it is required to put the sleep and join operations into a try-cache statement?
+What exception could be risen and at what point?

+- What are the methods to synchronise threads?

+- What is the monitor if an operation is declared with the *synchronised* specifier?

+- Let some operations of a type is declared with the *synchronised* specifier.
+If some task calls a synchronised operation, is it possible to call an other synchronised / not synchronised operation on an other task at the same time?

+- What are daemon tasks?

+- What are methods to create a task?

+- What methods to create a task is preferable and why?

+- What is the different between operations run and start?